chany93/AoseDevKit2018-Generic/README.md

 		msg = new PddlAction_msg ( agent.getName(), Environment.getEnvironmentAgent().getName(),
 				in.event.action, in.event.args );
 		sendMessage( msg );
-		return waitUntil( this::stepEnd, msg.wasHandled() ); //wait until action is done on environment then continue }
+		//wait for the action in the message to be handled by envAgent and then reschedule next step return waitUntil( this::stepEnd, msg.wasHandled() );
+	}
 	public Next stepEnd(IntentionInput in) {
 		if ( msg.wasHandledWithSuccess().isTrue() )